Sjors/nado-book/taproot/activation.md

 ![Ep.
 03 {l0pt}](qr/ep/03.png)

 The Taproot soft fork was activated on November 13, 2021, approximately one year after the finalized code was merged.^[<https://github.com/bitcoin/bitcoin/commit/3caee16946575e71e90ead9ac531f5a3a1259307>] It happened much more quickly than SegWit did, and with far less drama, but it wasn't an uneventful year.
-This chapter discusses how soft forks were activated in the past and what options were reasonably expected to be available for Taproot.
+This chapter discusses how soft forks were activated in the past, what options were considered for Taproot and how it finally got activated.

 ### Soft Forks: A Primer